About Marketplace Business Simulations

 By 2000, the simulation project outgrew its initial research phase at the university and Innovative Learning Solutions was formed.
 Located in Knoxville, Tennessee, ILS, Inc. became the commercial provider of the Marketplace business simulations.

 As Marketplace constantly evolved over the years, we added more simulations for specific marketing and business courses.
 With the gains in Internet technology, we have been innovating and reinventing constantly.
-Today, seven software generations and half a million student users later, Marketplace is a family of more than 20 marketing and business simulations, some available in 8 different languages, used by students and business professionals around the world.
+Today, seven software generations and over a million student users later, Marketplace is a family of more than 30 marketing and business simulations, some available in 9 different languages, used by students and business professionals around the world.

-That's why our IT team continuously strives to keep our systems secure and reliable.
-In case you ever need us, our product specialists are available for 24/7 emergency support
+That’s why our team continuously strives to keep our systems secure and reliable.
+In case you ever need us, our product specialists are available for 24/7 emergency support.

 Infrastructure and IT